roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/OSS volumes/Mount a statically provisioned OSS volume.md

 -   A Container Service for Kubernetes \(ACK\) cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   An OSS bucket is created.
 For more information, see [Create buckets](/intl.en-US/Quick Start/OSS console/Create buckets.md).

-    **Note:** If the node and OSS bucket belong to the same region, you can use the internal endpoint of the OSS bucket to mount the OSS bucket to the node.
+    **Note:** Select the internal endpoint if the OSS bucket and the ECS instance are deployed in the same region.

--   You are connected to the cluster by using kubectl.
-For more information, see [Connect to an ACK cluster by using kubectl](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).
+-   Your machine is connected to the cluster by using kubectl.
+For more information, see [Step 2: Select a type of cluster credentials](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to ACK clusters by using kubectl.md).

 OSS is a secure, cost-effective, high-capacity, and high-reliability cloud storage service provided by Alibaba Cloud.
 You can mount an OSS bucket to multiple pods of an ACK cluster.
-OSS use cases:
+OSS is applicable to the following scenarios:

 -   Average requirements on disk I/O.
 -   Sharing of data, including configuration files, images, and small video files.

-## Considerations
+## Precautions

 -   OSS buckets do not support dynamically provisioned persistent volumes \(PVs\).
 -   kubelet and the OSSFS driver may be restarted when the ACK cluster is upgraded.
 As a result, the mounted OSS directory becomes unavailable.
 In this case, you must recreate the pods to which the OSS volume is mounted.
 You can add health check settings in the YAML file to restart the pods and remount the OSS volume when the OSS directory becomes unavailable.